 Given these inputs, in line \ref{line:meas}, at every iteration $k$, the mobile sensor collects measurements of the velocity field and computes $y_u(x_k), y_v(x_k)$, and $y_i(x_k)$ using Algorithm \ref{alg:flowmetry}.
 Then, in line \ref{line:samplMeanVar}, it computes the sample mean variances $\hat{\sigma}^2_u(x_k)$ and $\hat{\sigma}^2_v(x_k)$ using equations \eqref{eq:uVar} and \eqref{eq:vVar}.
 To do so, the algorithm computes the instantaneous variances due to the heading error using equations \eqref{eq:gammaU} and \eqref{eq:gammaV} and the corresponding mean values using \eqref{eq:varMean}.
 Then, it adds these values to the sample variances of the mean velocity components given by \eqref{eq:smpMvar}.
 These values quantify the effect of sensor noise and heading error on the measurements; see Section \ref{sec:measNoise}.
-Next, in line \ref{line:samplMeanVar2} it computes the variance of the turbulent intensity measurement.
-Using this information, in line \ref{line:locErr}, the algorithm computes the mean values $\tdmu_u(x_k), \tdmu_v(x_k)$, and $\tdmu_i(x_k)$ and the variances $\tdsigma_u^2(x_k), \tdsigma_v^2(x_k)$, and $\tdsigma_i^2(x_k)$ from equations \eqref{eq:measLocE} taking into account the measurement location error; see the last paragraph in Section \ref{sec:measNoise}.
-Given these measurements and their corresponding variances, in line \ref{line:likelihood} the likelihood of the measurements given each RANS model $\ccalM_j$ is assessed.
-For GPs the values are given in closed-form; see Section \ref{sec:hierarchical}.
-Noting that the mean velocity components $u(x)$, $v(x)$, and the turbulent intensity $i(x)$ are assumed independent, their joint likelihood is the multiplication of their individual likelihoods.
-Given these likelihoods, the posterior discrete probability of the models given the current measurements is obtained from \eqref{eq:hierarchical}.
-Finally, given the model probabilities and the posterior GPs of velocity components, in line \ref{line:planning}, the planning problem \eqref{eq:greedy} is solved using Algorithm \ref{alg:NBP} to determine the next measurement location.
+Next, in line \ref{line:samplMeanVar2} it computes the variance of turbulent intensity measurement.
+Using this information, in line \ref{line:locErr}, the algorithm computes the mean values $\tdmu_u(x_k), \tdmu_v(x_k)$, and $\tdmu_i(x_k)$ and the variances $\tdsigma_u^2(x_k), \tdsigma_v^2(x_k)$, and $\tdsigma_i^2(x_k)$ from equations \eqref{eq:measLocE} taking into account the measurement location error; see Appendix \ref{app:measLocErr}.
+Given these measurements and their corresponding variances, in line \ref{line:likelihood} the likelihood of the measurements given each RANS model $\ccalM_j$ is assessed; see Section \ref{sec:hierarchical}.
+Then, given this likelihood, the posterior discrete probability of the models given current measurements $\ccalX_k$ is obtained from \eqref{eq:hierarchical}.
+Finally, given the model probabilities and conditional GPs of velocity components, in line \ref{line:planning}, the planning problem \eqref{eq:greedy} is solved using Algorithm \ref{alg:NBP} to determine the next measurement location.